oldcomputerjunk/oldcomputerjunk.github.io/_posts/2022-11-12-cheap-smart-speaker-teardown-part2.markdown

 Last month I picked up a cheap smart speaker from a local electronics retailer and this weekend I was rained in, so took the opportunity to have some fun and practice doing a teardown and firmware dump

-This is Part 2 in a series.
+This is Part 2 in a multi part series.
 [Part 1](2022-11-12-cheap-smart-speaker-teardown-part1.markdown) is a photo essay of the hardware teardown.

 # Recap

-To recap, the objective is to complete a physical tear down (done), perofrm a black box reconaissance, dumping the firmware and make a preliminary attack surface analysis.
+To recap, the objective is to complete a physical tear down (done), perform a black box reconaissance, dump the firmware and make a preliminary attack surface analysis.
 With luck, then put it back together retaining access to the running internals.

 # Part 2 - Passive Reconaissance